Saint Petersburg & Moscow for Single and Solo Travellers

 Novodevichy Convent is a cluster of sparkling domes behind turreted walls on the Moscow River make that the hustle and the bustle of the big city are far away.
 It might even feel like the Russian countryside.
 Afterwards you can head for Arbat, the main shopping street and a perfect place to acquire your last souvenirs.

-Late afternoon you will depart to the airport, from where you will fly to Amsterdam in just over three hours.
+Late afternoon you will depart to the airport, from where you will fly to Brussels in just over three hours.

 At the end of a Russian day you will surely be pleased to be able to relax in a nice hotel and a comfortable room.
 Therefore, we are spending a lot of time and making serious efforts to find these places.
 From our point of view, it is of the utmost importance that the hotels do contribute to your overall Russia experience.
 Below you can find an overview of the hotels that we are using during this trip.
 Please, note that in case one or more of these hotels will not be available, we will offer a similar hotel.